EmbraceLife/fastdebug/README.md

     File:      ~/Documents/fastdebug/fastdebug/utils.py
     Type:      function

-However, `pdbpp` which is super nice version of `ipdb` but we can’t use it in jupyter notebook, even when we could use it, the outputs from running `pdb` commands are not good for documenting, meaning they usually are not readable when you look back.
+Though `pdbpp` is super nice version of `ipdb` but we can’t use it in jupyter notebook, even if we could use it, the outputs from running `pdb` commands are not good for documenting, meaning they usually are not easy to read when you look back.

-Meanwhile, I have always wanted to explore the wonderful fastai libraries (I am starting with fastcore).
+I have always wanted to explore the wonderful fastai libraries (I am starting with fastcore).
 Now, with the amazing nbdev, writing your own library becomes super easy.
 So, Here I am, just finished the second version of this library to help me explore and dig the source code of fastai libraries.

 ## How to use `fastdebug`?